Biography

 “This young man is highly talented, full of imagination, and strives to shape every detail of a composition.
 We can already look forward to a great career from a particularly expressive musician,” — wrote Pierre Charron about Dominik after the concert for the International Chopin Society in Vienna.

-Dominik Ilisz is a pianist in his 4th year of studies at the University of Music and Performing Arts Vienna in the class of Professor Christopher Hinterhuber.
+Dominik Ilisz is a pianist in his 4th year of studies at the University of Music and Performing Arts Vienna in the class of Professor Christopher Hinterhuber, while simultaneously pursuing his university studies in Oradea, Romania, in the class of Professor Horia Maxim.

 He has already performed on many major stages in Europe, including the Romanian Athenaeum in Bucharest, the Megaron Concert Hall in Thessaloniki, and the Philharmonic Hall of Patras (Greece).
 He has given concerts in Germany, Italy, France, Spain, and Austria.
 In 2024, he was invited to give a special solo recital at the Future Art Lab in Vienna on the occasion of the 40th anniversary of the International Chopin Society.